Bright Smiles Montana

 In order to address what the office of US Surgeon General has referred to as a “silent epidemic”, leading health organizations, including the American Dental Association (ADA), the American Academy of Pediatric Dentistry (AAPD) and the American Academy of Pediatrics (AAP), have all agreed that comprehensive dental care should begin no later than age one.
 These organizations strongly support the use of caries-risk assessment (CRA) tools to establish personalized oral disease prevention plans for pediatric patients and their caregivers.
 Additionally, organizations such as the ADA, AAPD, the American Collage of Obstetrics and Gynecology (ACOG) and American Academy of Periodontology (AAP) have all recommended that good oral health should begin before birth and that women should obtain and maintain dental health during pregnancy.

 Bright Smiles Montana is an endeavor supported by the Montana Dental Association and the Montana Oral Health Foundation.
 The goal of Bright Smiles Montana is to ensure that all of Montana’s children have healthy, happy smiles free of pain and disease.

-This website offers dental professionals, medical professionals and families advanced knowledge and training in perinatal and young child oral health.
+This website offers dental and medical professionals advanced knowledge and training in perinatal and young child oral health.
 Please see the tabs at the top of the page or to the right.